igorgorovoy/attachments.extractor/README.md

 # attachments.extractor
-extract attachments from db in mantisdb bugtracking system
+extract attachments from db in mantisbt bugtracking system